 - Briny Breezes – Sour ale with key lime, coriander, and salt

 …and many more that I didn’t list here.
 Obviously they have something for every kind of taste.

 10. Due South Brewing Co.

-Update for 2022: Due South Brewing has decided to permanently close their taproom.
+Update: As of 2022 Due South Brewing has decided to permanently close their taproom.
 Unfortunately, you can’t drink their beers at the source anymore but you can still find them around town.
 If you spot Due South on a beer menu, don’t miss out!

 Heading to Orlando too?
 Don’t miss an unforgettable visit to the new Orlando beer spa!
 Get all the details in that link.